BHFDSC/CCU068_01/README.md

-# The impact of COVID-19 vaccination on patients with congenital heart disease in England and Wales
+# The impact of COVID-19 vaccination on patients with congenital heart disease in England: a case-control study

+**Catriona Harrison, Simon Frain, Farideh Jalalinajafabadi, Simon G Williams, Bernard Keavney, on behalf of the CVD-COVID-UK/COVID-IMPACT Consortium**

 ## Project description